mixxxdj/manual/source/chapters/configuration.rst

 Sample Rate
 -----------

-.. versionadded:: 1.11
-   Mixxx automatically selects a default sample rate for your soundcard, most likely 44100 Hz

 The sample rate setting in Mixxx determines how many samples per second are produced by Mixxx.
+Mixxx automatically selects a default sample rate for your soundcard, most likely 44100 Hz.
 In general, a higher sample rate means that Mixxx produces more audio data for your soundcard.
 This takes more CPU time, but in theory produces higher audio quality.
 On high-wattage club sound systems, it may become apparent if your audio sample rate is too low.

 .. warning:: A sample rate of 96kHz takes Mixxx over twice as long to compute.
              Keep in mind that increasing the sample rate will increase CPU